cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 end up in a pathological loop -- repeatedly attempting to compress the same incompressible pages, failing, cycling them back to the active list, and trying again.
 With no disk fallback, there is no way to make forward progress, which can cause serious problems in production.
-This is something we are actively working on: the approach would keep incompressible pages in the zswap pool as-is rather than cycling them, organised in a per-cgroup LRU so the shrinker can evict them to disk once they turn cold.
+We are working on an approach that would keep incompressible pages in the zswap pool as-is rather than cycling them, organised in a per-cgroup LRU so the shrinker can evict them to disk once they turn cold.